Cover Letter Examples and Best Practices

 The impact cover letter

 The impact cover letter highlights your achievements, which are related to the job application.
 This type works best for sales job applications and roles that need you to deliver results around a particular quota.
 The impact cover letter allows you to point out ways in which you have tackled such roles and projects in which a great result was generated.
-In this cover letter, skills such as Microsoft packages and other soft skills can be omitted so that there would be space to highlight relevant job experiences.
+In this cover letter, you can incorporate your technical and workplace skills within the relevant job experiences you're highlighting.

-For writers, communication is very important, and it is one of the skills necessary for engaging readers and listeners.
+For writers and creative professionals, communication is very important, and it is one of the skills necessary for engaging readers and listeners.
 In this cover letter, you must be able to show clear and passionate reasons why you are qualified for the job.
 Writing clearly and eloquently is a very important skill set for a writer.
 This cover letter sample can be utilized for copy editing, reporting, and PR job applications.

 The career change cover letter